MrBeee/roll/Readme.md

 #### 6	Changelog

+- 2024-05-23 (0.2.9) expanded numba @jit functions, added rms-offset plot on Layout tab.
+Fixed some bugs.
+Implemented function profiling.

 - 2024-05-04 (0.2.8) implemented numba @jit, to speed up calculations.
-Added Kx-Ky stack analysis and |O| & O/A Histograms.
+Added stack-response analysis and |O| & O/A Histograms.
 Fixed some bugs.
-  Added Kx-Ky stack response as well as |O| & O/A Histograms to the Analysis tab

 - 2024-04-22 (0.2.7) removed all numba @jit references, as exception handling with numba causes problems.
 Will revisit later.